Parenclitic network analysis of methylation data for cancer identification: Introduction

 \section{Introduction}

-Epigenetic information is stored in the genome in the form of heritable modifications to the chemical structure of DNA, such as methylation of CpG di-nucleotides, and a number of chemical modifications of histone proteins.
-It can be modulated during the lifetime of an organism by environmental signals \cite{Feinberg_2006,Cooney_2007,Christensen_2009}, and these changes persist in subsequent mitoses, as an acquired change of phenotype.
-However, beside the fundamental role of epigenetics in mediating environmental effects on the genome, it leaves a backdoor for environmental risk factors.
+Epigenetic information is stored in a genome in the form of heritable modifications to the chemical structure of DNA, such as methylation of CpG di-nucleotides, and a number of chemical modifications of histone proteins.
+It can be modulated during the lifetime of an organism by environmental signals \cite{Feinberg_2006, Cooney_2007, Christensen_2009}, and these changes persist in subsequent mitoses, as an acquired change of phenotype.
+However, besides the fundamental role of epigenetics in mediating environmental effects on the genome, it leaves a backdoor for environmental risk factors.

-In particular, variations in DNA methylation (DNAm) accompany the early stages of human carcinogenesis \cite{Feinberg_2006}, and could therefore manifest as quantitative signatures of such illnesses or as a risk of their development \cite{Jaffe_2012,Hansen_2011,Teschendorff_2012a,Teschendorff_2012b}.
+In particular, variations in DNA methylation (DNAm) accompany the early stages of human carcinogenesis \cite{Feinberg_2006}, and could, therefore, manifest as quantitative signatures of such illnesses or as a risk of their development \cite{Jaffe_2012,Hansen_2011,Teschendorff_2012a,Teschendorff_2012b}.
 Due to the huge number of individual CpG sites (of the order of $10^5$) at which methylation levels are assessed, there is a substantial interest in developing aggregate measures, so as to reduce the dimension of the mathematical problem, whilst still taking account of the key genomic effects of cancer.

-Recently, it has been demonstrated that gene-specific measures of DNA methylation, such as mean, variance, mean derivative and suchlike reflect cancer related changes and enable discrimination between normal and tumour tissue samples \cite{Bartlett_2013}.
+Recently, it has been demonstrated that gene-specific measures of DNA methylation, such as mean, variance, mean derivative and suchlike reflect cancer-related changes and enable differentiation between normal and tumour tissue samples \cite{Bartlett_2013}.
 Furthermore, a method to construct a network representation of the data was proposed, with genes taken as nodes.
-Edge-weights then quantify the extent to which the methylation profiles of these genes covary in the same way as the healthy population profiles do \cite{Bartlett_2014}.
+Edge weights then quantify the extent to which the methylation profiles of these genes covary in the same way as the healthy population profiles do \cite{Bartlett_2014}.
 Some edges of this network representation were shown to be associated with survival outcome for patients with different types of cancer.
 It was also found that natural groupings of these prognostic edges could be identified as subnetwork modules, relevant to a number of biological functions.
-This indicated that epigenetic network models and measures do not just technically reduce the complexity of computational problem, but naturally reflect intrinsic collective behaviour and interactions of such genes groups.
+This indicated that epigenetic network models and measures do not just technically reduce the complexity of a computational problem, but naturally reflect intrinsic collective behaviour and interactions of such groups of genes.